Want to increase your brand awareness and get engaging customers to boost sales?

-Some companies use Instagram to inform consumers about their inside workings or to introduce new products.
+Some small businesses use Instagram to inform consumers about their inside workings or to introduce new products.
 Engaging customers is probably the best bet a company has with Instagram.

 If you really want to interact and engage with customers, Instagram is one of the best ways of doing it.
 This is the way to ensure followers will participate and they will continue to follow you.
 Ask them to post pictures of your product and see what the results are.